smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 The following terms are used throughout this document.

 - Public Metadata: Arbitrary length metadata that can be viewed by the Client, Attester, Issuer, and Origin.
 After signing metadata is bound to Tokens issued by the Issuer and therefore cannot be changed.
 In literature this may also be referred to as 'partial blinding'.
-We will refer to it as public metadata throughout this draft and privacy pass.
+We will refer to it as public metadata throughout this draft.

 # Issuance Protocol for Publicly Verifiable Tokens {#public-flow}

-This section describes a variant of the issuance protocol in {{Section 6 of PROTOCOL}}
+This section describes a variant of the issuance protocol in {{Section 6 of !PROTOCOL}}
-for producing publicly verifiable tokens including public metadata using {{PBLINDRSA}}.
+for producing publicly verifiable tokens including public metadata using cryptography specified in {{PBLINDRSA}}.
-In particular, this variant of the issuance protocol works for the TODO_insert_variants of the blind RSA protocol variants described in {{Section 5 of BLINDRSA}}.
+In particular, this variant of the issuance protocol works for the RSAPBSSA-SHA384-PSS-Randomized variant of the blind RSA protocol variants described in {{Section 6 of !PBLINDRSA}}.

 The public metadata issuance protocol differs from the protocol in
-{{Section 6 of PROTOCOL}} in that the issuance and redemption protocols carry metadata provided by the Client and visible to the Attester, Issuer, and Origin.
+{{Section 6 of !PROTOCOL}} in that the issuance and redemption protocols carry metadata provided by the Client and visible to the Attester, Issuer, and Origin.
 This means Clients can set arbitrary metadata when requesting a token, but specific values of metadata may be rejected by any of Attester, Issuer, or Origin.
 Similar to a token nonce, metadata is cryptographically bound to a token and cannot be altered.

-TODO(shendrick): Include details for {{PBLINDRSA}} token generation.

 Clients provide the following as input to the issuance protocol: